Azure/Spark-Operationalization-On-Azure/README.md

 You can operationalize your model as a batch web service in 2 environments through our private preview offering.

-1. Author your model and deploy the web service within a provisioned Data Science VM using the AzureML CLI that will also need to be installed on the Data Science VM.
-This is your local environment
+1. Author your model and deploy the web service within a provisioned Data Science VM using the AzureML CLI.
+You will use this option in a dev/test or local environment when you are testing out your web service.

 2. Author your model and deploy the web service on a provisioned HDInsight Spark2.0 cluster.
-You will install the Azure ML CLI on your local Linux or Windows machine.
-In this case the Azure ML CLI will be operating with the remote environment settings.
+Yuu will use this option when you're ready to deploy your web service to production.
+In this case your Azure ML CLI may be installed on your local Linux or Windows machine and you will be executing the CLI commands in a cluster environment

 ### Deploying the Batch web service on a DSVM